-Approaching the Past (30 credits)

-Governing by Numbers (30 credits)

-In 2023/24: either Morality Society and Politics (30 credits), or Philosophy as the Art of Living (30 credits)

-In 2024/25 and thereafter: Knowledge and Reality (30 credits)
+Approaching the Past (30 credits) Governing by Numbers (30 credits) In 2024/5 Philosophy as the Art of Living (30 credits) (In 2025/6 and thereafter: Knowledge and Reality (30 credits))

 Option modules

 The discipline-specific modules from the three departments offer both a wide range of choice and the possibility of concentrating on one of the three subjects.
 As a focused interdisciplinary degree, PPH is quite unlike joint-honours degrees.
 Politics, Philosophy and History are disciplines which share broadly similar teaching styles and expectations, so students find little difficulty in moving between subjects.
 A list of indicative options in each area is included below.